spacetelescope/nircam_data_analysis/style_guide/style_guide.md

 Python Code Style Guide for `data_analysis_tools`
 ===================================

-This document serves as a style guide for all `nircam_data_analysis_tools` software development.
+This document serves as a style guide for all `data_analysis_tools` software development.
 Any requested contribution to the code repository should be checked against this guide, and any violation of the guide should be fixed before the code is committed to the `master` branch.
 Please refer to the accompanying [`example.py`](https://github.com/spacetelescope/nircam_data_analysis_tools/blob/master/style_guide/example.py) script for a example code that abides by this style guide.

 Prerequisite Reading